-Process for Admission to Southwest Community High School
+Process for Admission to Southwest Community High School (SWCHS)

-- 1. Visit with your school counselor to determine whether you are a candidate for the alternative school. - 2.
-Make an appointment with your high school principal to discuss the possibility of attending SWCHS. - 3.
-Recommendation of principal either approved or denied. - 4.
-If approved, call SWCHS to place your name on the waiting list and make an appointment for parent/guardian and student to meet the principal and go over policies at SWCHS. - 5.
-Fill out application/registration forms at SWCHS. - 6.
-Officially withdraw from your high school.
+- 1. Visit with your school counselor or the Dickinson High School principal to determine whether you are a candidate for the alternative school. - 2.
+Recommendation of the Dickinson High School principal either approval or denial. - 3.
+If approved, call Southwest Community High School to make an appointment for parent(s) or guardians and student to meet the principal and go over policies at Southwest Community High School. - 4.
+Fill out application/registration forms at Southwest Community High School. - 5.
+Return application and registration forms - a.
+If there is no waiting list, and you are approved, the transfer will be processed - b.
+If there is a waiting list, your name be placed on it.